Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Related Work

-Among the global matching methods, IRRA \cite{jiang2023cross} recently attempted to enhance fine-grained interactions by introducing an Implicit Relation Reasoning (IRR) module, utilizing attention mechanisms to capture cross-modal relations.
-However, this implicit alignment cannot guarantee that all corresponding local features are correctly matched.
+Recent global matching methods \cite{shu2022see, he23vgsg, jiang2023cross} have integrated local fine-grained alignment modules into global matching frameworks to obtain more discriminative global representations.
+Shu et al. \cite{shu2022see} introduced a bidirectional mask modeling mechanism that randomly masks image patches and text words, encouraging the model to infer missing semantics and implicitly learn local visual-textual correspondences.
+He et al. \cite{he23vgsg} proposed the Vision-Guided Semantic-Group (VGSG) network to cluster textual tokens into semantic groups and align them with corresponding visual regions under the guidance of vision features, achieving group-level fine-grained alignment within a global representation space.
+Similarly, Jiang et al. \cite{jiang2023cross} developed IRRA to employ an Implicit Relation Reasoning (IRR) module based on attention mechanisms to capture latent cross-modal relations, enhancing global alignment.
+Although these methods enhance fine-grained cross-modal interactions within global matching frameworks, their implicit or group-level alignment strategies may still fail to guarantee precise local correspondences.
 In light of these limitations, we propose FMFA, which aims to enhance the global matching ability of the model by achieving cross-modal full-mode fine-grained alignment, including explicit fine-grained alignment and implicit relation reasoning.